txy77/MCTS4ZSICL/README.md

 ### Download Models

-Download models from huggingface, open the src/utils.py file, and update the directory paths in lines 34-41.
+Download models from huggingface, open the src/utils.py file and update the directory paths in lines 34-41.